 An environmental levy on plastic shopping bags is collected in Hong Kong.
-Except plastic bags which are exempted from the levy (i.e. bags used for food hygiene reasons or packaging, as well as bags provided alongside services), retailers/sellers must charge at least 50 cents for each plastic shopping bag provided to their customers.
+Except plastic bags which are exempted, retailers/sellers must charge a levy for each plastic shopping bag provided to their customers.
 Therefore, it is advisable to bring your own shopping bag at all times.